varun-doshi/gas-lookup/README.md

 gas-lookup <ethereum_address> <start date> <end date>
 ```

+## Parameters passed are:

+- `ethereum address`: The Ethereum mainnet address whose gas spent needs to be calculated
+- `start date`: The start date to calculate gas from.
+Format - `dd/mm/yyy`
+- `end data`: The date till which gas needs to be calculated.
+Format - `dd/mm/yyy`

 For help,

 ```bash
   gas-lookup --help
 ```

-## Parameters passed are:

-- `ethereum address`: The Ethereum mainnet address whose gas spent needs to be calculated
-- `start date`: The start date to calculate gas from
-- `end data`: The date till which gas needs to be calculated

 ## Screenshots